Bajo Hondo

 Bajo Hondo is a town in the south of the Argentinean province of Buenos Aires located 22 km from Punta Alta and 30 km from Bahía Blanca.
 It lies along national highway N3 in Coronel Rosales Municipality.

 Population

-Bajo Hondo has 164 inhabitants (INDEC,2010); it is important to note that in 2001 the population was 165.
+Bajo Hondo has 164 inhabitants (INDEC,2010); in 2001 the population was 165.

 History

 One of the founders of Bajo Hondo was a man from Belgium named Gustavo Coulembier.
 He bought land in Bajo Hondo in 1883 and established a farm which he named "La Sidonia".

 The history of Bajo Hondo is similar to the neighbouring towns, all of which started as train stations that eventually attracted people to come and settle near them.
 These train stations, which later on turned into towns, were built by the Buenos Aires Great Southern Railway (BAGSR) a British company.
 The railway line was called "Ferrocarril del Sur", literally meaning "railway of the south".

 The BAGSR opened the station of Bajo Hondo in 1891, hence the birth of the town.
 The name "Bajo Hondo" comes from the Spanish word "Bajo" meaning down, which the local people used to refer to the slope that exists shortly after where the train station was built.

 In 1910 a French company known as COMPAGNIE DU CHEMIN DE FER DE ROSARIO A PUERTO BELGRANO built another Railway line running from Rosario, which was North of Buenos Aires, to Bahia Blanca, which was South of Buenos Aires.
 The new Railway line was called "Ferrocarril Rosario - Puerto Belgrano" This railway line too passed via Bajo Hondo and the company built a station just one kilometre away from the previous one.

 In 1948 when the government of Argentina took over management of the two railway lines their names were changed to "Ferrocarril General Roca".

 In the beginning of the 20th century the train was the main means of transport in the country, especially for transporting agricultural products to ports for export.